cjdw94/CS303_Project_1/README.md

 /** Project due on Sunday, October 15th, 2017 */

+10/16/17 - Lots of bug fixes and code clean-up done prior to the turn-in date/time.
+Due to time constraints and other challenges, parens and chained prefix operators are still non-functional.

+10/15/17 - Implemented extra stacks to help handle more complicated logic for precedence levels 1-4.
+Lots of debugging required to tie into current project.

 10/14/17 - Support added for precedence levels 1-4.
 Chaining expressions with logical and comparison operations needs fixing/testing.
          - Parentheses logic still needs to be worked on